stagehacks/stagehacks.github.io/index.md

 - [VDO Ninja](https://vdo.ninja/) Stream video from a remote device into OBS or a browser.
 Free, simple, browser-based setup with no user accounts or logins.
 - [ShowPlay](https://apps.apple.com/us/app/showplay/id1547023004) App to play locally-stored video and sounds from an iOS device or Mac using remote OSC triggers.
 - [Vingester](https://vingester.app/) Open Source app for capturing websites (video players, websites, games) into NDI streams.
 Control pixel dimensions, frame rate, audio channels, and more.
+- [House Mapping Tool](https://digitalpressworks.com/free-mapping-software/).
+A lightweight cross platform app that helps create maps for projection mapping.
+- [MadMapper](https://madmapper.com/) Build a projection mapping show in an easy to understand format.
+Can be used in conjunction with Qlab.
+- [Projection Mapping Central](https://projection-mapping.org/) A font of resources about projection mapping.

 # Sound
 - [TheatreMix](https://theatremix.com/) Manage DCA assignments and mutes for up to 48 channels separately from console scenes, for DCA-style theater mixing.
 Also monitors meters for dropouts and clipping.